Azure/aztfmigrate/readme.md

 Available commands are:
-    migrate    Migrate azapi resources to azurerm resources in current working directory plan       Show azapi resources which can migrate to azurerm resources in current working directory version    Displays the version of the migration tool
+    migrate    Migrate azapi resources to azurerm resources in current working directory plan       Show terraform resources which can be migrated to azurerm or azapi resources in current working directory version    Displays the version of the migration tool
 ```

-1. Run `azapi2azurerm plan` under your terraform working directory,
+1. Run `azapi2azurerm plan -target-provider=azurerm` under your terraform working directory,
    it will list all resources that can be migrated from `azapi` provider to `azurerm` provider.
    The Terraform addresses listed in file `azapi2azurerm.ignore` will be ignored during migration.
 ```